ynotdraw/example-eslint-plugin/README.md

 ### AST Exploring

-Now let's head on over to the AST Explorer.
+Now let's head on over to the ASTExplorer.
 Go ahead and copy/paste the following code into it.

 ```jsx
 import React, { useRef } from 'react';